tim-dorman/Wave-Forecasting-Via-CNN-and-RNN/README.md

 A Note on runtime: If you are planning on running this notebook to replicate the results, it is suggested to use a T4 GPU (or similar GPU spec) with HIGH-RAM.
 Using lower ram specs will result in kernel crashing.

-Data Citation (also in Citation section at bottom of notebook):
+Data Citation (also in Citation section at bottom of project notebook):

 National Data Buoy Center.
 (1971–2025).
 Standard Meteorological (stdmet) historical buoy data.
 NOAA.https://www.ndbc.noaa.gov/data/historical/stdmet/